hayes/pothos/packages/plugin-prisma/README.md

 - `query`: A method that accepts the `args` and `context` for the connection field, and returns filtering and sorting logic that will be merged into the query for the relation.
 - `totalCount`: when set to true, this will add a `totalCount` field to the connection object. see `relationCount` above for more details.
+Note that this will not work when using a shared connection object (see details below)

 ### Indirect relations as connections

-Creating connections from indirect relations is a little more involved, but can be acheived using `prismaConnectionHelpers` with a normal `t.connection` field.
+Creating connections from indirect relations is a little more involved, but can be achieved using `prismaConnectionHelpers` with a normal `t.connection` field.

 ```typescript